cloudmesh-project/reu-2014/doc/source/projects/mpi-java-performance.rst

 What I did this week:

-1. Learned java programminf lanugae
+1. Learned java programming language
 2. Learned about Linux and command line terminal
 3. Obtained an understanding of what my project is about.